CLS-2100: History & Philosophy Westn Edu (3 hours)

 An exploration of both the historical and contemporary interaction of the humanities and the Christian church.
 Special attention is given to how Lutheran theology shapes the Christian’s understanding of literature and the fine arts.
-Prerequisite: C or higher in THY-1100, THY-2010, THY-3105, THY-2210, THY-1210 or instructor consent.
+Prerequisite: C or higher in one of the following THY-1100, THY-1210, THY-2010, THY-3105, or instructor consent.

 CLS-4100: Teaching Virtue (3 hours)